 Calories from carbs 6%, protein 4%, fat 90%

 Total carbs6 gramsFiber1.1 gramsSugars0.3 gramsSaturated fat29.4 gramsSodium15 mg(1% RDA)Magnesium58 mg(15% RDA)Potassium337 mg(17% EMR)

 Ingredients (makes 8 servings)

-- Prepare the condensed milk by following the instructions in this recipe.
+- Prepare the Dairy-Free Keto Condensed Milk (uses coconut milk) or Keto Condensed Milk (uses cream) and set aside.
 Freshly made condensed milk is liquid and thickens as you refrigerate it.
 Don't worry if it thickens, it will work just fine.